Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 #### Default mode with browser authentication

-Run the following command to use Central CLI to log in with your Amplify platform credentials:
+Run the following command to use Axway Central CLI to log in with your Amplify platform credentials:

 ```shell
 axway auth login